 Here is a statistic that surprised me: 29% of schools admitted that they recruited students after the May 1 deadline.
 That is against the ethics standards promulgated by the National Association for College Admissions Counseling.
 So even though students had made their deposits to reserve their space in a school’s upcoming freshmen class, some schools were trying to entice teenager to attend their institutions instead.

 Dropping Their Prices

 With household income stagnant for the majority of Americans, many schools are finding that they have to increase their “tuition discounts” to attract students.
-The average tuition discount at private institutions today is 57%, which means the typical student who receives grants and scholarships from a private school (and 87% do) gets the equivalent of a 57% price break.
+The average tuition discount at private institutions today is 53.5%, which means the typical student who receives grants and scholarships from a private school (and nearly 89% do) don’t pay anywhere near the sticker price.

 On a one-to-five scale (five = strongly agrees and one = strongly disagree), 42% of private liberal arts and baccalaureate colleges nearly evenly gave responses of four or five to this statement: We have increased our discount rate in order to enroll more students.
 Private master’s level universities had slightly more admission directors saying they were increasing their discount.

 For those looking for bargains, public and private research universities were the least likely to be increasing their discount rates.
 Zero percent of public doctoral universities and just six percent of private doctoral institutions strongly agreed that they were fattening their scholarships and grants.
 This makes sense because the public research universities are typically the flagship universities in the 50 states which are usually the most highly sought-after public institutions among their residents.
 And, of course, I mentioned earlier the allure of the most elite private research universities.